csegarragonz/csg-web/index.md

 I received a MSc in advanced mathematics, a BSc in mathematics, and a BSc in electrical engineering from the Technical University of Catalonia (UPC).
 In the past, I have worked as a researcher for the Barcelona Supercomputing Center (BSC), Nokia Bell Labs, the Swiss Center of Electronics and Microtechnology (CSEM), the University of Neuchatel, and the UPC.

+Scroll down for my publications, and work experience.
+You may also check out my [current projects](https://carlossegarra.com/projects.html).
+If you are a student at Imperial, check out my [teaching page](https://carlossegarra.com/teaching.html).

 ---

 ## Publications